Pros and Cons of Solar Panels (2024 Guide)

 Compare quotes from local solar experts.

 The sun produces enough energy that one hour of sunlight hitting the Earth’s surface could fulfill the world’s energy demands for an entire year.
-Solar technology harnesses that power, generating electricity to power your home through solar panels on your roof.
+Solar technology harnesses the power of the sun, generating electricity to power your home through solar panels on your roof.
 In this article, we’ll explain the pros and cons of solar panels and who can benefit from them.
+For more details on the basics of solar, check out our writeup on what solar panels are and how they work.
+If you decide solar is right for you, consider one of our top recommended solar companies.

 Intro to Solar Panels